collective/collective.recipe.rsync/README.txt

 ..
 Note::

-    Currently, it assumes you have a UNIX-based operating system and that the ``rsync`` binary is in your path when you run buildout.
+    Currently ``collective.recipe.rsync`` assumes you have a UNIX-based operating system, and that the ``rsync`` binary is in your path when you run buildout.

 Usage
 -----